Church Point, Nova Scotia: Université Sainte-Anne

-The Catholic Church Sainte-Marie, was built from 1903 to 1905.
-Today it is on the "Evangeline Trail" and borders the campus of Université Sainte-Anne, the only French language university in Nova Scotia.
-Pointe-de-l'Église continues to constitute part of a thriving Acadian French linguistic presence in Nova Scotia.
+A Visitor Centre, housing an Acadian interpretive centre and visitor information, is located on the university campus.
+An Acadian Odyssey Monument commemorating the founding of Clare was erected in September 2015, and is situated in front of the Visitor Centre.

+Sainte Marie Church

+Church Point is also known for the tallest wooden church in North America, Sainte Marie Church (French: Église Sainte-Marie), which is located just north of the university.
+The Catholic Church Sainte-Marie was built from 1903 to 1905.
+Since 2000, the church is a registered museum.

 Church Point Lighthouse

 A Lighthouse was built in 1874 by G. S. Parker.
 It was a white wooden pepper-shaker-type tower standing 9.4 meters tall and topped by a red lantern room.
 The light was discontinued in 1984, while the dwelling was removed from the site sometime around 1953 when the light was electrified and made unwatched.
 The neglected Church Point Lighthouse was destroyed by a powerful spring storm in March 2014.
 A “replica” of the original lighthouse was built and opened to the public in 2017.